- “I am doing what I can so long as I have a breath to correct a grossly unjust situation.”

-What to Know About Robert Roberson on Texas Death Row for a Crime That Never Occurred
+What to Know About Robert Roberson Facing Execution on Oct.
+17 in Texas for a Crime That Never Occurred

-Robert Roberson’s case is riddled with unscientific evidence, inaccurate and misleading medical testimony, and prejudicial treatment.
+Mr. Roberson’s case is riddled with unscientific evidence, inaccurate and misleading medical testimony, and prejudicial treatment.
 In 2002, Mr. Roberson’s two-year old, chronically ill daughter, Nikki, was sick with a high fever and suffered a short fall from bed.
 Hospital staff did not know Mr. Roberson had autism and judged his response to his daughter’s grave condition as lacking emotion.
-Mr. Roberson was prosecuted, convicted, and sentenced to death under the now-discredited “shaken baby syndrome” (SBS) hypothesis.
+Mr. Roberson was prosecuted, convicted, and sentenced to death for Nikki’s death.

 The overwhelming medical and scientific evidence now shows that Nikki died of accidental and natural causes.
 Mr. Roberson’s innocence case is attracting growing and widespread support from eminent scientists, doctors, faith leaders, innocence groups, former federal judges, best-selling novelist John Grisham, and the lead detective who testified for the prosecution, who now believes he contributed to an innocent person being sent to death row.